wexample/wex/README.md

   > true/false mean required or not, if required but not present, prompt user using description content.
   > Every function can display help for argument usage when using `--help` argument `wex foo/bar --help`.

-# Wexample sites management
+# Sites management

-Wex websites uses specific files structure in order to be ran and deployed with ease.
+Wex sites uses specific files structure in order to be ran and deployed with ease.

 ## Creating a new site